armory/docs/content/en/cd-as-a-service/tasks/iam/update-role.md

 ---
-title: Delete a Role
+title: Update a Role
 description: >
-  Delete an RBAC role in Armory CD-as-a-Service.
+  Update an RBAC role in Armory CD-as-a-Service.
 ---

 ## {{% heading "prereq" %}}

 * You are an Organization or Tenant Admin within CD-as-a-Service.

-## How to delete a role
+## How to update a role

-Perform the following to delete a role or roles:
+Perform the following to update a role or roles:

-1. Add `allowAutoDelete: true` to the top of your RBAC config file.
-1. Remove the role(s) from your RBAC config file.
+1. Update the existing role(s) in your RBAC config file.
 1. Log into the CLI and apply the changes:

    {{< prism lang="bash" line-numbers="true" >}}